Quality Collaborative May 2017 Meeting

 - Jacque J. Sokolov, M.D., chairman and chief executive officer, SSB Solutions, Inc., will provide a look at the important move from volume to value-based payment models and what the future holds.
 He has provided this slide presentation as background.

 - Susan Horras, director, healthcare finance policy, Health Plan and Population Health Initiatives, and Jim Landman, director, healthcare finance and policy perspectives & analysis, Healthcare Financial Management Association (HFMA), will lead a session on the various APMs and their strengths and opportunities for improvement.
 HFMA has provided this article as background.
+Additionally, Health Policy Alternatives prepared a comprehensive overview of HHS’ APM demonstrations and initiatives.

 - Grace Terrell, M.D., founding chief executive officer, Envision Genomics, will discuss how to be successful in the new payment models, including what not to do.
 This article captures the story of Cornerstone Health Care.